PrashantSinghT99/Prashant-Singh/README.md

 - 🔭 I’m currently working on **Software Development and Automation**

-- 🌱 I’m currently learning **Node, Express JS, Cypress, Python, AWS**
+- 🌱 I’m currently learning **Cypress, Python, Node, Express JS, AWS**

 - 🤝 I’m looking for help with **building applications for the future.**